How to Get a Divorce Online with a Co-op Divorce Solicitor

 How Much Does Divorce Online Cost?

 Co-op’s online divorce service is available in England and Wales only for spouses which agree to the divorce, which is called an uncontested divorce (which means not disputed).
-Contested divorce (disputed) and additional legal services are available from our Divorce Solicitors at a fixed hourly rate of £180 per hour; all prices quoted on this page include VAT.
+Contested divorce (disputed) and additional legal services are available from our Divorce Solicitors at a fixed hourly rate.

 Once we have provided you with a written quote for the agreed work to be done on your divorce, that price will not change.